Maleila/SiFTv1/readme.txt

 BEFORE SUBMITTING
-1. take out ALL unnecessary print statements (there are still a few)
+---- take out ALL unnecessary print statements (there are still a few) ----
-2. double check against examples in specs
+---- double check against examples in specs ----
-3. check interoperability
+---- check interoperability ---- works!
-4. read over specs again and make sure we got all the stuff D:
+---- read over specs again and make sure we got all the stuff D:
-5. double check we have comments for all methods (not really necessary but just to be consistent)
+-- double check we have comments for all methods (not really necessary but just to be consistent)
+6. delete our custom directories

 To-do list: